The Complete Guide To Investing Apps: How To Start Growing Your Money

 Robinhood’s goal is to make investing in financial markets more affordable, more intuitive, and more fun, no matter how much experience you have (or don’t have).
 It offers commission-free investing, plus the tools you need to put your money in motion.

 Robinhood lets you buy fractional shares of stocks.
 Here’s how it works: One share of Amazon currently costs $3,187.75 (as of the date of writing) which is unaffordable for most people.
 But apps like Robinhood let you purchase $50 of Amazon stock.
 Pretty neat, right?
+Check out our in depth Robinhood review.

 No account minimum